Virtual Reference Shelf - sources containing multiple types of reference tools

 This site includes the online version of Encyclopedia Britannica and much more.

 Includes an online encyclopedia (Columbia House), dictionary, maps and several almanacs.

 Written collaboratively by volunteers.
 Most articles can be edited by anyone.
 Useful for preliminary info and especially for pop-culture topics, but use with caution.

-Choose from over 1,000 job descriptions and compare salaries paid in over 300 U.S. cities.
+Choose from over 1,000 job descriptions and compare salaries paid in different U.S. cities.